 Organizations we support and work with:

 Rural Advancement Foundation International-USA– working all over the country and the world, RAFI’s headquarters are in Pittsboro and they do great work on many issues dealing with agricultural sustainability.
-Alex serves on their Board of Directors.
+Alex was the Chair of their Board of Directors.

 The Southern Foodways Alliance– SFA documents, studies, and celebrates the diverse food cultures of the changing American South.
-To us it is an extension of the work of Slow Food but focused on the South.
 We have been honored to be named Fellows in their Fellowship of Southern Farmers, Artisans and Chefs

-Growing Small Farms– Debbie Roos the organic/sustainable agricultural extension agent in Chatham county (one of the few such agents in the country) has, for more than a decade, brought incredible programing to our area and helped many new farmers get started.
+Growing Small Farms– Debbie Roos the organic/sustainable agricultural extension agent in Chatham county (one of the few such agents in the country) has, for decades, brought incredible programming to our area and helped many new farmers get started.
 We have been proud to work with her on many programs and projects.

 Sustainable Agriculture Research and Education Program- SARE has funded the best research into sustainable farming and farming systems and publishes some of the best information available about farming.
-Alex served on the Southern Region Administrative Council for seven years which profoundly affected our understanding of what a sustainable farm should be.
+Alex served on and was eventually the chair of the Southern Region Administrative Council for seven years which profoundly affected our understanding of what a sustainable farm should be.

 Central Carolina Community College Sustainable Agriculture program– At the Pittsboro campus, it offers classes and degrees in sustainable farming.
-We have had many students from the program work for us and Alex designed and taught the Sustainable Vegetable Production course for six years.
-Alex is currently teaching the Advanced Organic Crop Production class.
+We have had many students from the program work for us and Alex designed and taught the Sustainable Vegetable Production and the Advanced Organic Crop Production classes.

 The Carolina Farm Stewardship Association (CFSA)- the sustainable farming non-profit in the Carolinas.
 We have served on their board and taught many sessions at the conference.
-Betsy founded the annual Piedmont Farm Tour, a fund raiser for CFSA, sponsored by Weaver Street Market and continues to serve on that organizing committee .
+Betsy founded the annual Piedmont Farm Tour, a fund raiser for CFSA, sponsored by Weaver Street Market.

-American Livestock Breeds Conservancy– also in Pittsboro, they do great work in helping to preserve working breeds of livestock.
+The Livestock Conservancy– also in Pittsboro, they do great work in helping to preserve working breeds of livestock.
 We have worked with them on heritage poultry production programs.